genelim02/virtual-queue-website-hosting/testCase.md

 </br>
 </br>

-## Test Case #3: View Arrival Rate Based on Queue ID
+## Test Case #3: View Arrival Rate Based on Queue ID 'QUEUE01002' while refreshing every 3 seconds
 ### Description:
-- Arrival Rate appears
+- Arrival Rate appears in the graph for the Queue ID 'QUEUE01002' in the form of a line graph and auto-refreshes every 3 seconds
 ### Pre-condition:
+1. Backend Tester should be running - both company and customer
+2. Backend should be populated
+3. The company id has been searched
 ### Test Steps:
+1. Run double peak scenario in the backend tester
+2. Click on the queue drop down menu and click on 'QUEUE01002'
 ### Expected Results:
+- A graph should appear which auto-refreshes every 3 seconds and there will be a double-peak graph

 </br>
 </br>

-## Test Case #4: Get multiple graphs
+## Test Case #4: View graphs 'QUEUE01002' & 'QUEUE01003' at the same time
 ### Description:
+- Able to view multiple graphs at the same time and it auto-refreshes every 3 seconds
 ### Pre-condition:
+1. Backend Tester should be running - both company and customer
+2. Backend should be populated
 ### Test Steps:
+1. Click 'Add Another'
+2. Input the company id '100000001'
+3. Click 'Search'
+4. Run double peak in the backend tester
+5. Click on the drop down menu and select 'QUEUE01002'
+6. Repeat steps 1 to 4
+7. Click on the drop down menu and select 'QUEUE01003'
 ### Expected Results:
+- Both graphs should be shown and both will auto-refresh every 3 seconds

 </br>
 </br>